 Agassiz's first marriage started out with apparent promise.
 He wed Cecilie Braun, the sister of a college friend.
 She was young, very pretty, and quite talented.
 She produced landscapes, portraits, and detailed illustrations of many of the specimens Agassiz studied.
 But, coming from an affluent family, she was used to a nicer standard of living than Agassiz could provide.
 They lived in a small, dark, garden-level apartment where the windows looked out on the feet of passersby.
 Letters to her parents frequently asked for money, and letters written by Agassiz eventually began to allude to someone who "couldn't be pleased no matter what."
 After Cecilie left him, children in tow, she wasted away from tuberculosis and died in 1848.
 Agassiz didn't mourn her for long, if at all.
 He had formed a new family of professional associates and assistants, comprised of some of the same people who crowded his home when his wife left.
 His new family didn't enjoy much more tranquility than his old one had, and a dispute with at least one alienated assistant ended in noisy accusations of impropriety on both sides.

 In the midst of personal and professional squabbles, Agassiz continued to produce.
 He credited much of his success to the support of his long-time artist-collaborator Joseph Dinkel, who drew most of the plates in Les Poissons Fossiles.
-The illustration shown on this page, of a fish submitted for description by August Goldfuss, was done by Goldfuss's collaborator Christian Hohe, and named for Agassiz's personal friend but professional adversary Charles Lyell.
+The illustration shown above, of a fish submitted for description by August Goldfuss, was done by Goldfuss's collaborator Christian Hohe, and named for Agassiz's personal friend but professional adversary Charles Lyell.
+The image shown below was illustrated by Dinkel.

 Despite their differences on other issues, Agassiz and Lyell both put their support behind a revolutionary new theory: the Ice Age (as in the Pleistocene).
 Originally a disbeliever, Agassiz found himself persuaded by Ignace Venetz and Jean de Charpentier that Switzerland had once been buried under a great glacier; he eventually became the indispensable popularizer of their ideas.
 Later discussions with his old school buddy Karl Schimper fueled his much more extensive and controversial Ice Age theory.
 (The two would later have a bitter falling out over who truly deserved credit for the idea.
 It was not the only priority dispute Agassiz ever had.)
 In 1837, he presented the theory at a meeting of the Swiss Society of Natural Sciences, but the scientific community was not yet ready for the idea, and it would take years before fellow geologists were persuaded.
 In fact, Agassiz figured out the correct picture, but based on the wrong assumption: He was convinced that the Ice Age had extinguished all life on the planet to prepare it for its present flora and fauna, especially people.
 He also believed that giant boulders known as erratics, which provided key evidence for the existence of massive Pleistocene glaciers, had not been pushed by the ice but had slid down its surface.